PreetRaman/getting-started-reactJS/README.md

 A simple game built with ReactJS.
 In this game, random numbers(targets) are displayed on the screen after user clicks "New Game" button.
 The number is displayed on the screen only for a few seconds and is replaced by another random number.

 When a user clicks on the displayed number, DOM is updated and the clicked number is displayed on the screen.
 DOM is updated on each successful user click.
-When the number clicked by user is less than the previous number, Game ends.
+The ending point of the game is when a user clicks a number less than the previous one.

 ## Available Scripts